MimmyJau/mimmyjau.github.io/src/pages/posts/rust-ownership-borrowing-cheatsheet.md

 **Borrow checker violation**: If the compiler can't tell which field specifically is borrowed, the entire tuple gets borrowed as a conservative safety measure. `name` loses write permissions, to avoid a situation where there is an alias (via `first`) and a mutation (via `name`).
 Thus `name.1.push_str()`, which tries to write to a variable that's lost its write permission, is caught by the compiler.

 **Potential undefined behaviour**: In this case, since we know for sure we would be mutating a different field in the tuple, there would be no undefined behaviour!
 Hence why the program is safe.
-However, if you were to allow aliasing and mutations of the same tuple field, it would violate the Pointer Safety Principle, which could lead to data races, dangling pointers, or other unexpected results.
+However, if we allowed aliasing and mutations of the same tuple field, it would violate the Pointer Safety Principle, which could lead to data races, dangling pointers, or other unexpected results.

 **Solutions**: The easy solution in this case is to move the code out of the function so the compiler knows which field is being borrowed.